danqingmk/OpenVS_PyaiVS/docs/tutorial.rst

     from script import virtual_screen

-    # Step 2: Screen compounds using the best model
+    # Step 2: Activity Prediction with the Best Model
     virtual_screen.model_screen(
         best_settings=best_settings,                     # Pass the trained model configuration screen_file="./database/compounds_to_screen.csv",   # Path to the compound library to be screened